Vorticode/solarite/benchmarks/readme.md

 These are implementations for krausest's  https://github.com/krausest/js-framework-benchmark.

-To use them, either copy them or symbolic link these folders into the frameworks/keyed and frameworks/non-keyed folders.
+To use them, either copy them or symbolic link these folders into the frameworks/keyed and frameworks/non-keyed folders:

+From within the keyed folder:
+mklink /J solarite "../../../lib/solarite/benchmarks/watch"

 ## How to run the js-framework-benchmark tests